epstechtheatre/epstechtheatre.github.io/README.md

 # Welcome to the EPS Technical Theatre Guide

 ## What is this?
-In the coming months, this repository will make home to a wiki of information for students interested in technical theatre to learn and refine their skills.
-A prettier can be found at [the Github page for this project](https://epstechtheatre.github.io/)
+This repository is home to a ton of information for students interested in technical theatre so they can learn and refine their skills.
+A static site is also generated and can be found [here](https://epstechtheatre.github.io/).

-Currently, the wiki is primarily maintained by [Ben MacDonald](https://github.com/Quantum158/), the Technical Director at E.P Scarlett during the 2020-2021 school year.
+The project was created and is currently led by [Ben MacDonald](https://github.com/Quantum158/), the Technical Director at E.P Scarlett during the 2020-2021 school year.
+They will help maintain the repo at least until they complete their bachelor's degree.

 ## Progress
 This project is in its early stages.
-Check the [Projects Board](https://github.com/epstechtheatre/epstechtheatre.github.io/projects) for information.
+The main focus currently is on the initial content for the lighting section.

 ## Contributing and Contact
 I encourage future students to share any new knowledge they acquire on this page as well, however, I do realize Github can be quite intimidating to those with no prior experience in programming.
+Students at Dr. E.P.
+Scarlett who wish to contribute should ask their Drama or Technical Theatre teacher for more info.

-A contribution tutorial is being drafted and eventually will be posted to the website.
-If you need any support, send an email to [epstechtheatre@gmail.com](mailto:epstechtheatre@gmail.com) with "Tech Theatre Wiki" in the subject line.
+Alternatively, if you need any support, send an email to [epstechtheatre@gmail.com](mailto:epstechtheatre@gmail.com) with "Tech Theatre Wiki" in the subject line.